simplecov-ruby/simplecov/README.md

       knapsack_pro
     </th>
     <td>
-      To make SimpleCov work with Knapsack Pro Queue Mode to split tests in parallel on CI jobs you need to [provide CI node index number to the `SimpleCov.command_name`](https://knapsackpro.com/faq/question/how-to-use-simplecov-in-queue-mode).
+      To make SimpleCov work with Knapsack Pro Queue Mode to split tests in parallel on CI jobs you need to provide CI node index number to the <code>SimpleCov.command_name</code>.
     </td>
     <td>
       <a href="https://knapsackpro.com/faq/question/how-to-use-simplecov-in-queue-mode">Tip</a>